In the last few months, our office desks emptied, and telecommuting became the norm.

 You can also share your computer screen with other participants, which is useful for a presentation, workshop, or online training.

 Discord and Whereby are also very user-friendly.
-Discord is very successful in the gaming world and can bring together up to 50 participants.
+Discord is highly successful in the gaming world and can bring together up to 50 participants.

 Whereby is free for up to 4 people and very stable thanks to peer-to-peer technology.
 You don't need to upload a file; the URL takes you directly to the right meeting room.